 The Serra do Caldeirão has a considerable influence on the climate of the region.
 It forms a physical barrier against the cold winds blowing from the north and the lows from the Northwest, thus giving the Algarve coast an almost Mediterranean climate, with low annual rainfall and mild temperatures in winter.
 Furthermore, it is also a barrier for the misty winds that come from the South.

-Despite of the fact that the Algarve has a homogeneous annual climate, actual weather conditions may significantly differ in the various locations due to the winds on the Atlantic coast.
-Therefore we are publishing more specific and detailed weather report and 72h forecast for selected spots on the Algarvian coast, including wind speed and direction, altitude of waves and rating for surfers as a special service to our visitors interested in water sports.
-According to our own experience, and based on judgement of the locals, this is the most accurate weather information currently available for the Algarve.
+Despite the fact that the Algarve has a uniform annual climate, actual weather conditions may significantly differ between various locations due to the winds on the Atlantic coast.
+Therefore we are publishing more specific and detailed weather data and 72h forecasts for selected spots on the Algarvian coast, including wind speed and direction, altitude of waves and rating for surfers as a special service to our visitors interested in water sports.
+According to our own experience, and based on local knowledge, this is the most accurate weather information currently available for the Algarve.

-The holiday destination Algarve in the south of Portugal
+The Algarve, the great holiday destination in the south of Portugal

-The mild, almost Mediterranean climate of the Algarve and the fantastic coastline of around 200 km with over 150 great beaches have contributed to make the Algarve the most popular holiday region in Portugal.
+The mild, almost Mediterranean climate of the Algarve and the fantastic coastline of around 200 km with over 150 great beaches have contributed in making the Algarve the most popular holiday region in Portugal.
 More than 40% of the total turnover of the Portuguese tourist sector is generated in the Algarve

-The diversified landscape offers a variety of holiday options for everybody’s taste:
+The diverse landscape offers a variety of holiday options for everybody’s taste:

 - The sandy Eastern Algarve from the Spanish border to the lagoon landscape of the Ria Formosa with endless flat and broad beaches is ideal for families with little children.

-- The adjacent lagoons and islands of the Ria Formosa, a unique eco system, stretches from Tavira until Faro, the capital of the Algarve.
+- The adjacent lagoons and islands of the Ria Formosa, a unique eco system, stretches from Tavira to Faro, the capital of the Algarve.

-- The „Golden Triangle“ of the Algarve with the world renown golf and holiday resorts Quinta do Lago, Vale do Lobo and Vilamoura are sought after by golfers and other demanding holiday makers.
+- The „Golden Triangle“ of the Algarve with the world renown golf and holiday resorts Quinta do Lago, Vale do Lobo and Vilamoura are sought after by golfers and other discerning holiday makers.

 - The lonely western coast, the so called “Costa Vicentina” between Sagres and Aljezur, exposed to the wind from the Atlantic, is popular with surfers, paraglider and other extreme sportsmen as well as with lovers of unspoilt nature.

-- The sparsely inhibited hills and mountains of the Serra, whose warm spas were already appreciated by the Romans, is inviting for hiking and biking and many other outdoor activities.
+- The sparsely inhibited hills and mountains of the Serra, whose hot springs have been known since Roman times, are ideal for hiking and biking and many other outdoor activities.